 Aug.
-18 - The federal government is not required to conduct an environmental impact review of a nearly 600-mile segment of the Keystone pipeline because it is being constructed almost entirely on private land by a private company, a federal judge
+18 - The federal government is not required to conduct an environmental impact review of a nearly 600-mile pipeline being constructed by Enbridge Inc because it is being constructed almost entirely on private land by a private company, a federal judge

 "Plaintiffs are wrong to insist that any federal agency had an obligation under NEPA or any other statute to conduct an environmental review of the impact of the entire FS Pipeline before Enbridge broke ground on the project, given that the Federal Defendants have permitting authority over only small segments of this private pipeline project and none of the defendant agencies, alone or in combination, have authority to oversee or control the vast portions of the FS Pipeline that traverse private land," Judge Ketanji Brown Jackson of the U.S. District Court for the District of Columbia wrote in the decision.

 In addition to NEPA, the environmental groups argued in a six-count complaint that the federal government was also in violation of the Clean Water Act and the Administrative Procedure Act.

 Enbridge has secured 96 percent of the land rights from more than 1,700 landowners for the construction of the Oklahoma and Illinois section in question, Jackson wrote in the decision.

 Approximately 27 miles of the 589-mile segment of the pipeline traverses federal land and waterways, Jackson wrote, and the Corps of Engineers has approved nearly 14 miles of water crossings, "which incorporate extensive mitigation measures" pursuant to the National Permitting System "that pertains to construction projects that are likely to have 'minimal' separate or cumulative adverse effects on the environment."